Find Grad Schools

 Master’s Degrees in Legal Professions (Other)

 There are 45 schools in the United States where you can get your master's degree in other legal professions.
-In recent years, the majority of the students getting degrees in this area were female, and 33% were from an underrepresented racial-ethnic group.
-Also, 17.8% of other legal professions graduates were international students.
+This degree is more popular with female students, and about 34% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 20.6% of other legal professions graduates were international students.

 The following table shows the number of diplomas awarded in other legal professions at each degree level.